 The Code lists requirements for foods such as:

 Enforcement and interpretation of the Code is the responsibility of state and territory departments and food agencies within Australia and New Zealand.

 The Code includes general food, food product, food safety and primary production standards.

-User guides to the Food Standards Code are available to help industry comply with the code.
+User guides to the Code are available to help industry comply with the Code.
 The guides, unlike the standards, are not legally binding.

 Dairy Australia works collaboratively with Australian and international government regulatory agencies and service suppliers to ensure a preventative approach to food safety across the integrated supply chain.

-Dairy Australia is the peak industry body that represents the dairy industry and farmers and play a key role in our consultative process.
+Dairy Australia is one of the peak industry bodies that represent the dairy industry and farmers and play a key role in our consultative process.

 Dairy Export Industry Consultative Committee

 The Dairy Export Industry Consultative Committee (DEICC) is the principal consultative committee for the department and the Australian dairy export industry.

 It includes representation from: